m-labs/artiq/doc/manual/core_device.rst

 Pipistrello
 -----------

 The low-cost Pipistrello FPGA board can be used as a lower-cost but slower alternative.
+The current USB over serial protocol also suffers from limitations (no monitoring/injection, no idle experiment, no kernel interruptions, lack of robustness).

 When plugged to an adapter, the NIST QC1 hardware can be used.
 The TTL lines are mapped to RTIO channels as follows: